Best Loans for Discharged Bankruptcies

 How bad is it to file bankruptcy twice?

 Filing for bankruptcy twice should be evaluated on a case by case basis.

-While you can file for bankruptcy two or three times you should consult a professional about your situation before making any decisions.
+You should always consult a qualified professional about your situation before making any decisions.

 What is the downside of filing bankruptcy?